space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Legal Documents**: The semiotic analysis of contracts, statutes, and case law.
 - **Courtroom Layout**: The use of space and symbols to structure legal proceedings.
 - **Legal Arguments**: The semiotic construction of persuasive legal reasoning.
+- **Scales of Justice**: Symbolic representation of balance and fairness.
+- **Legal Precedents**: The semiotic analysis of past case decisions.
+- **Witness Testimony**: The role of verbal and nonverbal signs in court.
+- **Legal Jargon**: The specialized language used in legal contexts.
+- **Courtroom Art**: The use of visual signs to represent legal proceedings.

 ### Chapter 35: Marketing Semiotics